microsofthackathons/TypespecForSefaria/README.md

 - The `uniqueItems` property is not yet supported in TypeSpec.
 It was decided this is non-critical.
 - Examples have not been imported yet.
   - Support for model and response examples exists in TypeSpec; the work has to be done.
-  - Parameter examples are not supported, but a workaround exists (which I need to add here.)
+  - Parameter examples are not supported, but a workaround exists (which I will add once regular models have been imported/migrated.)